Raw XML files can be viewed in all major browsers.

-If an erroneous XML file is opened, some browsers report the error, and some only display it incorrectly.
+If an erroneous XML file is opened, some browsers will report the error, and some will display it, or display it incorrectly.

-Try to open the following XML file in Chrome, IE, Firefox, Opera, and Safari: note_error.xml.
+Try to open the following XML file: note_error.xml

 Viewing some XML documents will help you get the XML feeling:

 This is a breakfast food menu from a restaurant, stored as XML.